seas-cs32/chap03/README.md

 `txts`: Directory containing plaintext files used in the textbook, exercises, and assignments.

-`replace0.py`: an improved version of our script from Chapter 1, which simply reads out the input text file.
+`replace0.py`: an improved version of our script from Chapter 1, which reads out the input text file.

 `replace1.py`: a script that replaces an instance of "Cat" with "Gato".